JHoGit1/CS4375_Portfolio/CS4395_Portfolio/README.md

 ## Component 2
 For this assignment, a Python script was created to be able to preprocess and tokenize a text file, find the 50 most common used nouns, and pick one word from the common nouns to use for a guessing game.

-Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%202/jqh200000_A2.py) to see the python script for the guessing game
+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%202/jqh200000_A2.py) to see the python script for the guessing game.